TamaGON Mold insulation system

 Therefore, a special design is used to remove the thick parts, blocking the heat conduction path and minimizing the heat transfer from the locating ring to the platen.

-That's right.
-By using it in combination with TamaGON, it is possible to prevent localized temperature increases and maintain a stable molding environment.
+Exactly.
+When used together with TamaGON, it helps prevent localized temperature rises and maintains a stable molding environment.

-I see...
-So, what exactly is different about the shape of the locate ring?
+I see… How does the shape of the locate ring differ specifically?

-Please see here.
-The thick parts have been hollowed out, which minimizes heat transfer to the platen compared to conventional models.
+Take a look here.
+Its design features cutouts in the thick sections, which minimize heat transfer to the platen compared to conventional models.

 Matsui Solutions